 Some thoughts on what we can learn from Croatia:

 Croatia came to the Final having played more than France and having less time to recover.
-But they gave 100% for their country and their fans.
+But they gave 100%.

 - Sometimes you have to give a presentation in the middle of a busy schedule and you are tired.
 You still have to deliver for your audience.